 This fandom also appears in-universe: Many fellowship applicants, including Taub, see House as a man who ignores the rules and does what he wants, without realizing that the rules are there for a reason and House is a lunatic who selectively enforces his own rules, rather than rejecting the concept outright.

-The Sheldon/Penny or "Shenny" shippers from The Big Bang Theory.
+In a similar vein, the Sheldon/Penny or "Shenny" shippers.
 Penny is very patronizing to Sheldon and treats him like a little brother or child, which is supposed to highlight Sheldon's Man Child tendencies.
 Fans see two people with a close friendship relationship and assume romance.
 They also seem to think that Sheldon needs to get the girl because he's the underdog geek that should prevail...except they've already done this arc with Leonard...Penny's actual boyfriend...and Sheldon's best friend...Throw in the fact that Sheldon doesn't do traditional romance and already has a (kinda sort of but with no hugging or kissing) girlfriend who is Penny's best friend and you've basically got a lot of people blindly missing the point in favor of rose tinted Shipping Goggles.

 The biggest problem with this is that the writers in recent seasons have taken to making them borderline enemies with each other to dissuade the "ship" (which still hasn't worked), at the cost of the friendship and character development they once had.
 And Amy was introduced at approximately the same time they both Took a Level in Jerkass with each other, to hammer the nails in the Sheldon/Penny coffin further.